-By 1999 the Public Liability team had decided that it wished to break away from Phillips Fox and created its own firm and I went with that team as a salaried partner.
-Our principal clients involved were international insurance companies, state investment insurance companies and state government and local government agencies.
-The work was varied and exciting as our principle insurance client was growing its portfolio during those years.
+By 1999 the Public Liability team had decided that it wished to break away from Phillips Fox and create its own firm.
+I went with that team as a salaried partner.
+Our principal clients included international insurance companies, state investment insurance companies and state and local government agencies.
+The work was varied and exciting as our principal insurance client was growing its portfolio during those years.

-In 2001 unfortunately our major insurance client had a financial collapse and created tremendous pressures on our Law Firm.
-I decided at that time it was best to step away from that practice and examined my options for the future.
+In 2001 unfortunately our major insurance client had a financial collapse which created tremendous pressures on our Law Firm.
+I decided at that time it was best to step away from that practice and examine my options for the future.

 The Beginning of Henry Carus + Associates

-At that time I was 43 years old and was looking for where I wished to apply my skills to serve others.
-While working for insurance companies provided many benefits in lacked tremendously the enrichment that comes from personal service to an individual.
+At that time, I was 43 years old and was looking for where I wished to apply my skills to serve others.
+While working for insurance companies had provided many benefits it lacked tremendously in the enrichment that comes from giving personal service to an individual.

-I had also watched how other personal injury firms in Melbourne operated over these years, and I felt a better service could be delivered to those injured.
+I had also watched how other personal injury firms in Melbourne operated over these years, and I felt a better service could be delivered to those who have been injured.

-I initially took the consultant’s position with another Plaintiff’s firm in Melbourne to confirm my calling and after a few years it became clear to me that I could deliver an outstanding service.
-With that realization, Henry Carus & Associates, my current firm, was created.
+I initially took a consultant’s position with another Plaintiff firm in Melbourne to confirm my calling and after a few years it became clear to me that I could deliver outstanding service.
+With that realization, Henry Carus + Associates was created.

-At that time that I started my firm I had no expectation or vision of what it could achieve.
-I simply focused on delivering the best possible service to each person that came to me seeking legal advice within the Personal Injury Law.
-I felt privileged to have someone entrust me their legal claim, knowing how much a successful outcome would mean to them and their families.
+At the time that I started my firm, I had no expectation or vision of what it could achieve.
+I simply focused on delivering the best possible service to each person that came to me seeking legal advice within Personal Injury Law.
+I felt privileged to have someone entrust me with their legal claim, knowing how much a successful outcome would mean to them and their families.

-Looking back over the last 10 years or more, it is clear that the passion and drive that I had given is primarily responsible for the growth of the firm.
-Many of my clients remain a part of my world and are loyal supporters.
+Looking back over the last 13+ years, it is clear that the passion and drive that I have given is primarily responsible for the growth of the firm today.
+Many of our clients remain a part of my world and are continued loyal supporters.

-The firm represents clients who are personally injured in work accidents, car accidents, and accidents in a public area and by way of medical or professional negligence.
-We also engage in a vibrant practice representing those who have had entitlements to insurance adversely effected by insurance companies providing income protection or other forms of insurance.
+The firm represents clients who are personally injured in work accidents, car accidents, accidents in a public area, and by way of medical or professional negligence.
+We also engage in a vibrant practice representing those who have had entitlements for insurance that has been adversely effected by insurance companies in providing income protection or other forms of insurance.

-These days I use all of my knowledge that I have gained as a Personal Injury Lawyer from New York City and for acting for insurance companies in Victoria to deliver a high level of service and success to our Personal Injury clients.
+These days I use all of the knowledge that I have gained as a Personal Injury Lawyer from New York City and while acting for insurance companies in Victoria to deliver a high level of service and success to our Personal Injury clients.